 327 Old Ferry Rd., White Stone

 If you like the sound of a private beach, you should head to Willaby’s Cafe.
 This is where lazy Saturdays begin and sometimes end!
 The restaurant is shaped like a boat and the back porch leads out to a private beach with picnic tables.
 The brunch menu is lined with breakfast items like Eggs Rappahannock with eggs benedict topped with sautéed oysters.
 Throughout the day, enjoy local classics like fried and raw oysters, burgers, and more.
-Wash everything down with something from the extensive beer menu (try a flight!) or creative cocktail list.
+Wash everything down with something from the extensive beer menu (try a flight!) or the creative cocktail list.
 If the bites and views don’t draw you into this popular eatery, then the music will.
 Willaby’s welcomes artists nearly every week.
-Expect a variety of easy and high energy waterside listening.
-Blues, folk, Americana and reggae are all part of the regular rotation here.
+Expect a variety of easy and high-energy waterside listening.
+Blues, folk, Americana, and reggae are all part of the regular rotation here.
 Visit the Willaby’s website for a full calendar of music.

 25 Cross Street, Urbanna